 The U.S. federal minimum wage has been raised 22 times since Congress created it in 1938 at 25 cents an hour, most recently in 2007.
 Economists have been quarrelling about it all along.
 What no one disputes is that the buying power of the wage has eroded.
-Adjusted for inflation, the value peaked in February 1968 when it was $1.60, about $10.70 in today’s dollars.
+Adjusted for inflation, the value peaked in February 1968 when it was $1.60, about $10.80 in 2015 dollars.
 Some studies conclude that higher wage floors lead to fewer jobs.
 That was the consensus until the 1990s, when a flurry of new state minimums exceeding the federal rate (the higher rate always applies) gave researchers more ways to study the effects of wage hikes on adjacent communities.
 A landmark 1994 report compared employment at fast-food outlets in New Jersey and Pennsylvania two years after New Jersey raised its hourly minimum wage from $4.25 to $5.05.
 Job prospects improved for low-wage workers in New Jersey.

 Minimum-wage enthusiasts contend that workers aren’t the only beneficiaries.
 They say companies that rely on low-skilled labor, such as Wal-Mart and McDonald’s, enjoy lower turnover and increased consumer spending as people use bigger paychecks to buy more stuff.
 Fewer workers would need food stamps and other aid to make ends meet.
 Maybe.
 Somewhere along the line, someone has to bear the cost of higher wages — that pesky free-lunch conundrum.
 A substantial burden would fall on the low-skilled and working poor if they had fewer jobs available to them.
-Wage mandates nibble at corporate profits, increase prices, or both, things no one wants in a sluggish economy.
+Wage mandates nibble at corporate profits, increase prices, or both.
 The minimum wage is an inefficient tool for poverty relief because so many of its beneficiaries, such as teenagers and part-timers, aren’t poor.
 While economists squabble over who picks up the check — assuming there is one — the debate is becoming more and more academic.
 Not many Americans work for $7.25 an hour these days.
 In 2012, fewer than 4 percent of the country’s 144 million workers earned that amount.

 The Reference Shelf